Ada-C7/rails-zoo/README.md

 ### Create Controller & Model
 **Think**:
 - What Rails CLI command do we use to generate a new controller?
 Are controllers supposed to be singular or plural?
+>Answer: You would use the command 'rails generate controller plural_noun'.
+Plural form is used because the controller will be referencing multiple instances of the object.

 - What Rails CLI command do we use to generate a new model?
 Are models supposed to be singular or plural?
 Where do we put the fields in the migration?
+>Answer: You would use the command 'rails generate model singular_noun'.
+The tables will be labeled with the plural format but the model itself should be singular.

 **Create**:
 1. a rails controller with the name `animals`